PushpakkumarBH/PushpakkumarBH/README.md

 Cloud enthusiast and full-stack developer with a passion for automating infrastructure and building scalable applications.
 Skilled in Node.js, Python, and AWS.
 Always looking to learn and tackle new challenges.

 ## Education
-- Sri Siddhartha Institute of Technology (2019 - Present)
+- Sri Siddhartha Institute of Technology (2019 - 2023)
-   - Bachelor's Degree in Electronics and communication | CGPA 8.35
+   - Bachelor's Degree in Electronics and communication | CGPA 8.32

 - Global PU College (2017 - 2019)
    - PCMC's | Scored 71.34%